Kongs | Allies | Villains (Kremling Krew, Tiki Tak Tribe, Snowmads)

 The boss of Snowflake Mountain.
 A large, blue Walrus.

-- Accessory-Wearing Cartoon Animal: He wears a bib that emulates a tuxedo dress shirt and bow tie (a.k.a a pleated bib).
+- Accessory-Wearing Cartoon Animal: He wears a dickey, a flappy bib that emulates the look of a tuxedo.

 - Amazing Technicolor Wildlife: As already said, blue Walrus.